Jperez-dev/Password_manager/README.md

 Description:

-This code needs a password to continue or see the rest of the program which where all the password manage.
+This code needs a password to continue or see the rest of the program which where all the passwords manage.